alexcom/alexcom/README.md

-- I am Alex
+- My name is Alex
-- I am Java/Go programmer
+- I am a Java/Go programmer
 - That's all folks!